 In some circumstances, these legal fees may be carried forward for up to seven years.

 To claim legal fees related to collecting retiring allowance or pension, select the Find tool in TurboTax and search Miscellaneous Deductions.
 This will take you to the page where you can claim this legal expense.

 If you own rental property, you might be able to deduct the following types of accounting and legal fees:

 - Fees for services rendered to prepare leases or collect overdue rents, to cover bookkeeping services, audits of your books and records, and preparation of financial statements.

 - Fees for advice and help to prepare the tax return and any related information returns required related to the operation of the rental property.

-Legal fees paid to purchase a rental property cannot be deducted from gross rental income.
+Legal fees paid to buy a rental property can't be deducted from gross rental income.
 However, these legal fees may be added to the cost of the land, the building(s), or both.